fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 10.md

 ### Test Tasks and Scenarios:

 - Task 1: Device Setup:
 The user with the device is asked to unpack and set up the telepresence device on a table or desk.
-The user is provided with a tablet and asked to to turn on the decive, by placing the tablet in the holder.
+The user is provided with a tablet and asked to turn on the decive, by placing the tablet in the holder.

 While doing that we observe the user's experience during the setup process, noting any difficulties or confusion encountered.
-Do the two useres get to device to connect without problems?

 - Task 2: User Interface
 The useres are provided with a web-based interface for controlling and connecting the device.
 Then both of the users are instructed to connect to the device using the interface.

 We observe the user's interactions and note any challenges or areas of confusion.
+Do the two groups get the device to connected without problems?

 - Task 3: Remote Control:
 The remote user that is not present in the room with the device, is asked to rotate the device manually to look at different participants in the other room.